charrywhite/charrywhite.github.io/index.md

 ## Research Interests

-I’m interested in bridging artificial intelligence (AI) with non-equilibrium physics, especially focusing on generative modeling and kinetic theory, emphasizing both the insights from physics and mathematical solidity.
-My current research includes:
+My research focuses on AI and non-equilibrium physics, particularly generative modeling and kinetic theory, with an emphasis on physics insights and mathematical solidity.

-- **Physics in Generative Modeling:** how physics knowledge helps diffusion model and image generation
+- **Generative Diffusion Model:** How does physics knowledge enhance image generation quality and control in diffusion models?
-- **Non-Equilibrium Physics:** how data-driven approach helps models for kinetic theory, rarefied gas dynamics, shock waves, and light scattering
+- **Non-Equilibrium Physics:** how does AI help modeling better constitutive relations for kinetic theory, rarefied gas dynamics, shock waves, and light scattering?